Queer Voices changed my life.

 Poetry was always my (main) medium.
 I bleed ink, not blood; when I was first published for the first time (Breath and Shadow) in 2012, I wept words, not tears.
 It’s history from there–every time I’m published I weep, regardless of how often or what literary journal or website.
 One more coat of mortar on the walls I erected to shield myself that, somehow, morphed into the cold stone steps of achievement.

 Still, that purpose wasn’t complete.
 I’m not sure it ever will be, because helping people is an ongoing process; changing the world with words is a struggle in nearly all aspects.
 Not everyone consumes poetry as voraciously as I. Channeling my passion for Social Justice into poetry is kind of hard.
 Not so much for me, but because poetry is not always accessible or easily understood.
 So I began writing about Social Justice outside of poetic structures as well, combining my own life experiences with, and applying them to, what I was learning about the vastness of intersections and interlocking systems of oppression; that’s an ongoing process as well.
 An uncomfortable one, a difficult one, an ever-evolving unequivocally complex learning experience; sometimes confusing and frustrating, always necessary.
-Each time I open my mouth to speak a sloshing bile of self-doubt creeps up my vocal chords and squeezes them until my mouth is forced shut.
+Each time I open my mouth to speak a sloshing bile of self-doubt creeps up my vocal cords and squeezes them until my mouth is forced shut.
 This is one reason I write.

 But through what medium could I truly reach people?
 Personal blogs are hit or miss–but still check out my Tumblr page (TheUnlovelyPoet) or my DeviantART account (Kairesdream)–and so is Twitter; readers are only guaranteed if a person is huge in the Social Justice world or already has a previously established online presence.
 Seeing a small piece of your soul sent out into the world bypassed is only slightly less discouraging than the 10 rejection letters one gets for every one acceptance letter into a literary journal.
 And, literary journals are not a medium wide-spread enough to reach out to large groups of people, as they are a niche (albeit a wonderful one).
 Still, I’ve never stopped trying.